Thank you to all those who have contacted me about plastic waste.

-I believe we must get serious about plastic pollution and we need a relentless programme to remove single-use plastics from our economy.
+I share your concerns.
+I believe plans to eliminate avoidable plastic waste by 2042 are behind schedule and we need a relentless programme to remove single-use plastics from our economy.

-The Government held a consultation in 2019 and stated that it was minded to introduce a DRS from 2023.
-It recently held another consultation, which closed on 4 June 2021, to explore continued appetite for a scheme and now states that the introduction of a DRS would be in late 2024 at the earliest.
-I share concerns about persistent delays on this and believe that the public would like to see this introduced more quickly.
+The Government held a consultation in 2019 and stated it was minded to introduce a DRS from 2023.
+It then held another consultation, which closed on 4 June 2021, to explore continued appetite for a scheme, indicating the introduction of a DRS would now be in late 2024 at the earliest.
+I share concerns about persistent delays on this and believe the public would like to see this introduced more quickly.

 Thank you once again for contacting me about this issue.
-I can assure you I will continue to call for urgent action.
+I can assure you I will continue to call for urgent action to tackle plastic pollution.